 Navigating your way through Shibuya, its picturesque streets, lined with surprises, are works of art in and of themselves.
 It’s almost impossible to avoid the huge crowds at its infamous crossing, but if you can bypass the major attractions and seek out its hidden gems, you’ll be rewarded with quaint little coffeehouses and underground dive bars, hidden sushi joints and beautiful coworking spaces like the Hive Jinnan.
-Here’s our guide to some of the charming places Shibuya has tucked up its sleeve.
+Here’s our guide to Shibuya and some of the charming places tucked up its sleeve.

 Best Coffee Shops in Shibuya

-Address: 1 Chome-15-19 Shibuya, Tokyo 150-0002, Japan
+Address: 1 Chome-16-11 Tomigaya, Shibuya, Tokyo 151-0063

 Step into the welcoming atmosphere of the Hive Café, right in the heart of Shibuya – Tokyo’s neighbourhood that never sleeps.
 The spacious ground floor coffee house has an airy terrace that both members and passers-by can enjoy as they sip on a latte made with Tokyo’s best coffee beans, sourced from Streamer Coffee Company.

 Insider Tip: Kill two birds with one stone and experience Try Out Tuesdays to get productive at Shibuya’s most beautifully designed coworking space for free.

 Best Restaurants in Shibuya